willfindlay/COMP5900T-Notes/notes.md

 - new descriptors can be derived from existing ones
 - very minimal effort to use capsicum

-## Understanding and Improving App Installation Security Mechanisms through Empirical Analysis of Android

-### 2. ANDROID PRELIMINARIES
+# Mobile OS Security

+## App Isntallation Security, Barrera et al.

+### Android Preliminaries

-- App Packages(.apk files)
+- App Packages (.apk files)
    - an archive of a Dalvik file that runs on Dalvik VM
    - also has AndroidManifest.xml that contains meta info. for the app
    - above components are signed with the developer's key, included in apk files

 - Android Security Model
-   - One or more apps are contained in a sandbox(preventing them from writing to other memory)
+   - One or more apps are contained in a sandbox (preventing them from writing to other memory)
    - Developer can ask for permission outside of sandbox such as camera, GPS sensors by declaring in manifest file
    - Manifest is read at installation time
    - Codesigning is used with app sandboxing to provide fundamental security aspects to Android

-### 2.1 Deconstructing App Installation
+### Deconstructing App Installation

 - Lack of control in app distribution is dangerous(users can install apps from other sources not just play store)
 - Figure 1 from the reading explains the process of any app being installed pretty well, I will not explain each step in this section

-### 2.2 Empirical Dataset
+### Empirical Dataset

 - The research contains datasets from:
    - Official and alternative app markets(Play Store, Amazon appstore, Aproov)
    - File sharing networks: Bittorrent
    - Malware: Infected apps from researchers

+## Android Security Documentation

+## Behind the Scenes of iOS Security

+- got rid of encryption on kernel caching in iOS 10
+    - turns out they didn't need it
+    - question for David: is this related to the recent unpatchable jailbreak? (note video is from 2016, jailbreak came out in 2019)

+### Hardened WebKit JIT Mapping

+- JIT compilation for javascript in Safari
+    - boost performance
+    - but with JIT, we cannot enforce codesigning
+    - (we don't necessarily know what the compilation will produce beforehand, so we cannot sign it)
+- make a concession:
+    - bring JIT to Safari, and allow JIT to emit unsigned code

+#### How Things Worked in iOS 9

+- 32MB RWX JIT memory region
+    - whoops this is actually terrible
+    - attacker writes to JIT memory region -> code execution

+#### Execute-Only Memory Protection

+- hardware support added for this in ARMv8 processor
+- added kernel support in iOS10
+- processes can now execute code *without reading it*

+#### The Solution

+- what can we do with this?
+    - create two virtual mappings to same physical JIT memory
+    - one is writable and not executable
+    - one is executable-only
+    - location of writable mapping is kept secret
+    - create special version of `memcpy` that keeps track of this secret address

+#### Consequences for Attackers

+- harder to exploit memory corruption in WebKit
+- now need to rely on return oriented programming or something similar

+### Secure Enclave Processor for Data Protection